 Submissive personality refers to a type of personality characterized by a lack of assertiveness and a preference for yielding to others.

-People with a submissive personality are often seen as meek or shy, and they may have difficulty standing up for themselves.
+People with Submissive personalities are often seen as meek or shy, and they may have difficulty standing up for themselves.